Stella-Liyu-Zhang/having-fun-tickling-algorithms/LinkedList.md

 so if head and slow start to move at the same time, they will meet at the start of the cycle, that is the answer.

 > Time Complexity: O(N), Space Complexity: O(1)

+## 160. Intersection of Two Linked Lists

+O(n) time O(1) space
+Just to make multiple loops until they meet

+If headA reaches the end, make it the head of the other LinkedList If headB reaches the end, make it the head of the LinkedListA.
+From here, they will loop ahead and ultimately meet each other somewhere.